fatimamt/Big-Data-Management-Projects/Mongo-DB_Cheatsheet.md

 ## 2. Insert Documents
 An unique _ _id_ field is given when a document is inserted using the ObjectId data Type.

-The general syntaxis is specifying the collection followed by the function/operation to perfom
+The general syntaxis is specifying the collection followed by the method to perfom

 ### > db._name_.insert({"field1":"value1", "field2":"value2", ...})
 Inserting a new document to your collection.
 If the collection does not exist yet, it will be created automatically.As the parameter, give the JSON object you want to insert ([JSON Syntax](https://www.w3schools.com/js/js_json_syntax.asp)).